Daph1986/mamamaki/README.md

 - Have clear and easy to use page navigation.
 - Register an account.
 - Log in to that account and log out of it.
-- Add and edit one’s own recipes.
+- Add, edit and delete your own recipes.

 ### Features for the future